-As part of long term planning to extend the life of the mine at the Rosebery site, MMG engaged ATC Williams, to engineer a way to stop seepage into the Stitt River, increase capacity and dam safety, and extend the life of the old 2/5 tailings dam in the town of Rosebery.
+As part of long term planning to extend the life of the mine at the Rosebery site, and achieve the best environmental outcomes, MMG engaged ATC Williams to engineer methodology to address some minor historical seepage into the Stitt River, increase capacity and dam safety, and extend the life of the old 2/5 tailings dam in the town of Rosebery.

-MMG awarded the contract to Tasmanian firm Hazell Bros, who then engaged two major sub-contractors;
+MMG awarded the contract to Tasmanian firm Hazell Brothers, who then engaged two major sub-contractors;

-The scope in general terms, was to install approximately 2 km of cement / bentonite slurry in a deep trench around the perimeter of the existing dam, to create a waterproof seal down to bedrock.
+The scope in general terms, was to install approximately 2 kms of cement / bentonite slurry in a deep trench around the perimeter of the existing dam, to create a waterproof seal down to bedrock.
 The Teranap Bituminous liner was then anchored into the cut-off wall, and laid over the surface where crushed material was used to construct the new dam walls.
-The liner was then installed up the face of the new walls, and secured in an anchor trench.
+The liner was then run up the face of the new walls, and secured in an anchor trench.

-Hazell Bros drilled, blasted, excavated, crushed, and moved over 1 million cubic metres of material during the construction, and Geotas installed 190,000 m² net area of the Teranap 531 liner and 250,000 m² of upper and lower cushioning geotextile.
+Hazell Brothers drilled, blasted, excavated, crushed, and moved over 1 million cubic metres of material during the construction, and Geotas installed 190,000 square metres net area of the Teranap liner, and 250,000 square metres of upper and lower cushioning geotextile.

 Conditions during construction were very challenging, with over 1 metre of rain during the first month alone, high wind events, and snow.
 Geotas, with the help of Aeramix Pty Ltd, developed efficient methodology for the deployment of the liner, including a specially constructed hydraulic spreader bar attached to a 36 ton excavator, which was used to pick up the 1,800 Kg rolls, and accurately place the liner with a 200 mm overlap.
 This enabled installation of over 6,000 square metres per day, when conditions allowed.